If you lie to the police in Michigan, you can be charged with a crime.

 This statute does not prevent anyone from invoking their Fifth Amendment rights under the U.S. Constitution or declining to speak to a police officer regarding a criminal investigation.

-If a police officer has advised you that they would like to speak with you regarding a criminal investigation, it is always a good idea to speak with a criminal law attorney.
+If a police officer has advised you that they would like to speak with you regarding a criminal investigation, it is always a good idea to talk with an experienced criminal law attorney before answering questions.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience as criminal law attorneys and an unparalleled track record of successfully protecting and defending clients on all felony and misdemeanor charges in Michigan.
-Remember that lying to the police is a crime, so do not speak to them or invoke your right to remain silent under the 5th Amendment.
+Remember that lying to the police is a crime, so do not speak to them.
+Invoke your right to remain silent under the 5th Amendment.
+If the police suspect you were not honest with them or have questions for you, call us immediately for a free consultation and confidential case evaluation.